 This area has been zoned red because of the risk to life posed by rock fall and/or cliff collapse, and land slips.

-Because of the multiple natural hazards, these are dangerous areas for the general public and any access is by written permission only.
+Because of the multiple natural hazards, these are dangerous areas for the public and any access requires written permission.